Wednesday, November 20

 Journey to commencement

 Story and photo by ERIK MEDINA On May 23, Pima Community College will host its annual graduation ceremony at the Tucson Convention Center Arena.
 At each graduation, one student is chosen to speak to the student body at the beginning of the ceremony, this student is known as the the commencement speaker.
 This year, that student is Nicole Werner.
 Werner is originally from Philadelphia, but moved to Arizona at a young age.
 Although she grew up in Philadelphia, she considers Arizona her home.
 At 16, Werner was on her own, so she decided to move to Arizona because that’s where her father resided.
 “I had heard my dad was living out here, so I came and stayed with him and his girlfriend, which was kind of weird,” Werner said.
-“After a while, I just kind of worked my ...
+“After a while, I just kind of worked my way ...

 Maddy Jeans: fighting for a seat at the table